standout/standout-help-center/help/tutorials/working-with-teams-efficiently.md

 ### Communication

-- Use comments or descriptions when avalable to add context to your work.
+- Use comments or descriptions when available to add context to your work.
 - Share important updates with the team.
-- Document decisions and changes with comments or descriptions when avalable.
+- Document decisions and changes with comments or descriptions when available.

 ## Collaboration tips